scionproto/scion/doc/protocols/scion-header.rst

 Notes on the Control Plane
 -----------------------------
-For this simplicity in the border router to work out, we must always include the hop fields in the direction of traversal, be it the reservation one, or its reverse.
+For the simplicity in the BR forwarding to work out, we always include the hop fields in the direction of traversal, be it the reservation one, or its reverse.
 This can be done directly when we obtain the Hop Fields in the setup or renewal